aenergi/.github/profile/README.md

 Navigate here to add your corporate e-mail address: [https://github.com/settings/emails](https://github.com/settings/emails)

+## Repository Migration

+Migration of git repositories from Azure DevOps to GitHub can be provided by Sondre Bjellås.
+Contact Sondre on Teams and provide the following information:

+- DevOps instance name
+- Team project name
+- Repository name (DevOps)
+- Repository name (GitHub)

+Repositories will be set to internal visibility by default, which means it's accessible to all developers in ther organisation.
+If you want a different (private), please let us know.

 ## Creating new repositories

 Make sure you follow the naming guidelines when you create a new repository.
 This helps us keep a nice and tidy setup where everyone can more easily find the various repositories.
 Remember that all repositories is a flat structure.